catchamonkey/sfNavBuilderPlugin/README.md

 #sfNavBuilderPlugin aids the creation of hierarchical menus

-The sfNavBuilderPlugin offers a simple to use interface, and an easily overriden rendering system.
+The sfNavBuilderPlugin is a symfony 1.4 plugin that offers a simple to use interface, and an easily overriden rendering system.
 It supports active states by module, action and param key value matching.

 ##Installation